 Personal Protection: Not everyone or every situation needs a firearm or a blade, but if you are responsible, knowledgeable and licensed, carrying one is a

 possibility.
 Other options include pepper spray, a taser or something as simple as a bat.
 Even bringing your dog along isn't a bad idea!
 Once again it is more for an escalation of force and deterrent than to be actually used.
 I also obviously always recommend having medical gear on hand in case something does go down.

-You don't need to have an reduce the likelihood that someone could pull one over on you.
-More often than not all that is needed is passing the first glance. ...just having good can protect you from attack.
-Being a hard target is about having so you can stop a potential before it starts and
+You don't need to have an armoured vehicle...just having good vehicle situational awareness can protect you from attack.
+Being a hard target is about having greater awareness so you can stop a potential incoming threat before it starts and reduce the likelihood that someone could pull one over on you.
+More often than not all that is needed is passing the first glance.

-At first glance this niceis parked in a well lit heavily exposed area, everything seems to be locked down, I can't see anything valuable inside the car, the driver just put a baseball bat inside his roof top tent before calling it a night.
+At first glance this nice vehicle is parked in a well lit heavily exposed area, everything seems to be locked down, I can't see anything valuable inside the car, the driver just put a baseball bat inside his roof top tent before calling it a night.
 Probably shouldn't mess with them.
 Just a few tips I follow to keep safe on our travels near and far!

 Austin is Fieldcraft Survival's Director of Media & Photography.